pjdevries/com_hopper/README.md

 Where this extension differs from most others is its ability to export packages that can then be installed on other sites.
 Upon first use, only the component is installed.
-After creating a project and its release, an installation package for the project release can be downloaded for installation on other sites.
+After creating a project and its release, an installation release package for the project can be downloaded for installation on other sites.

-### Release export and installation
+### Release package

 A release is downloaded as a package of type [`package`](https://docs.joomla.org/Package).
 Different from other package types, like `component`, `module`, `plugin`, etc., this type of package is a combination package, usually containing multiple individual extension packages.
 In the case of Hopper, it contains both the Hopper component package and a package of type `files`.
-This second package contains the metadata of custom fields and metadata from related entities, such as field groups and field related categories.
+This second package contains import files with the metadata of custom fields and metadata from related entities, such as field groups and field-related categories.

 After the release package has been installed, an installation script contained within it imports the data contained in the files package using functionality provided by the component package.